dishanijhawan/Data-Analysis-Projects/README.md

-# 1. Data Analysis through Power BI

-Tata Ecommerce Sales Dashboard  (Data Analysis through Power BI)
+# 1. Tata Ecommerce Sales Dashboard  (Data Analysis through Power BI)

 • Created interactive dashboard to track and analyze online sales data, Used complex parameters to drill down in worksheet and customization using filters and slicers.